 Who should do the tests to detect diabetes?

-The lifestyle changes on track to lose a moderate amount of weight, if you are overweight, pueden ayudar a retardar o prevenir la diabetes tipo 2.
+The lifestyle changes on track to lose a moderate amount of weight, if you are overweight, They can help slow down or prevent type 2 diabetes.

 Conclusions

-No hay cura para la diabetes tipo 1 y 2, but losing weight, eating well and exercising can help you to control the disease.
+There is no cure for type 1 and type 2 diabetes., but losing weight, eating well and exercising can help you to control the disease.
 If diet and exercise are not enough to control the glucose level in the blood, you may need diabetes medications or insulin therapy.

 We want you in our clinic you can have all the information you need and carry out the tests if you suspect that you may suffer from this disease.
 Meet our laboratory service, visit us or book an appointment.